koo1993/IpDomainEnrichment/README.md

 ## enrichmentVirusTotal.py
 Look up data from [VirusTotal](https://www.virustotal.com/)
-1. From virustotal website instead of using API
+1. Using virustotal web key instead of using API key, non-official way to fetch data from virus total.
-2. non-official way to fetch data from virus total.
+2. Only the scoring are extracted from the request.
+Able to include more information like: tags, country, as_owner (json data can be viewed here: https://pastebin.com/G9X8UN5c)

-**Doing bulk enrichmentVirusTotal may result in ip being rate limited**
+**\*Doing bulk enrichmentVirusTotal may result in your ip being rate limited**

 ### Data column
 | domain_or_ip | source (Data source from) | malicious (how many vendors from virustotal are marked as malicious) | suspicious | harmless | undetected_timeout |